wlonep/newdle/README.md

 The interface is translated by default in both English and Spanish - other translations are very welcome!

 Thanks to Carolyn O'Meara (https://github.com/ckomeara) for providing the Spanish translation.
+Thanks to Haowen Jiang (https://github.com/howard-haowen) for providing the 中文 translation

 ## On to the original stuff from @hannahcode...